Friction

 Friction example - photocopier

 When removing paper from a photocopier, friction comes into play as the paper slides against the surface of the photocopier.
 The interaction between the paper and the photocopier’s surface generates resistance, leading to the creation of friction.
-This friction hinders the smooth and easy removal of the paper, requiring some effort to overcome the resistance between the two surfaces.
-Without friction, the paper would simply slide out effortlessly, potentially causing difficulties in handling and organizing printed documents.
+This friction hinders the smooth and easy removal of the paper.
+Consequently, some effort is necessary to overcome the resistance between the two surfaces.
+Without friction, paper would slide out effortlessly, and this could make handling and organizing documents difficult.

 Sliding window